reddragon/blog.gaurav.ai/_posts/2025-08-05-kv-caching-kv-sharing.markdown

 **Conclusion**

-In this post we saw that we can significantly reduce the costs associated with computing the K,V representations in the Self-Attention block.
+In this post we saw that we can significantly reduce the costs associated with computing the K,V representations in the Self-Attention block using KV Caching and KV Sharing.
 Concretely, we reduced it by a factor of:

 1. $n$ by implementing KV Caching.
-2. $l/2$ by implementing KV sharing across the last $l/2$ layers.
+2. $l/2$ by implementing KV Sharing across the last $l/2$ layers.

-The total cost is now $O(ld^2)$, but there is a significantly smaller constant due to KV Sharing.
+The total cost is now $O(ld^2)$, but with a significantly smaller constant due to KV Sharing.
 Additionally, KV Sharing eliminates the $W_K$ and $W_V$ matrices for half the layers, which is another huge gain.

 That brings us to a close of this post.
 Please feel free to drop in any comments if I missed something.